 Photographs by Alan Prosser

-Our earlier history is more complicated.
-At first purely a dance band ("The Oyster Ceilidh Band"), we soon started experimenting with radical arrangements of traditional songs and with home recording, and even put out 4 albums in the early 80s.
+At first - around 1978 - purely a dance band ("The Oyster Ceilidh Band"), we soon started experimenting with radical arrangements of traditional songs and with home recording, and even put out 4 albums in the early 80s.
 These sound harmless enough now, but at the time their home-made, try-anything attitude was controversial.
 We were determined that traditional music should not be just a branch of the heritage industry.

 Other musicians came and went.
 The name shortened to The Oyster Band.
 We began to learn how to write songs.
 In 1985 we met a new roots-music label, Cooking Vinyl.
-Step Outside (1986), with Russell Lax added on drums, was their first release.
+Step Outside (1986), with Ian Kearey on bass and Russ Lax on drums, was their first release.
 We went on to make 9 studio albums with them.

-The late 80s line-up, now John, Alan, Ian, Ian Kearey and Russ Lax, toured almost continuously.
+In the late 80s we toured almost continuously.
 As well as territories opened up by our new record company in Scandinavia, Eastern Europe and North America, and shows with similar-minded artists such as Michelle Shocked and Billy Bragg, we toured for the British Council in India, Sri Lanka, Bangladesh, Japan, Malaysia, Indonesia, Morocco.
 Travel on this scale had a powerful impact on our attitudes to the world and on our songwriting.

 It also made normal domestic life difficult.
-First Ian Kearey left in 1988, to be replaced by Chopper; then when Russ Lax left in 1990 Chopper called up his old friend drummer Lee Partis.
+First Ian Kearey left in 1988, to be replaced by Ray Cooper; then when Russ Lax left in 1990 Ray called up his old friend drummer Lee Partis.
 The name shortened again at this point to Oysterband.
 Russ's last act was to record Freedom And Rain with us and the great English folk diva June Tabor.
 Although it was essentially a covers collection, the songs were shrewdly chosen, and the album was very well received, particularly in the US.
 "Imagine if Aerosmith and Madonna announced they were to tour together??!!?" said Rolling Stone, excitably.
-By the time we reached Los Angeles, queues stretched round the block.

 By 1997 our relations with Cooking Vinyl had cooled somewhat.
 We didn't seek a new contract, but we co-operated with the preparation of a "Best Of" 2-CD collection, Granite Years (2000), covering the years 1986-1997.